yusuzech/r-web-scraping-cheat-sheet/README.md

 1. Execute javascript in R
 2. Use Developer tools(e.g. [Network in Chrome](https://developers.google.com/web/tools/chrome-devtools/network-performance/))
-3. Using Rselenium or other web driver
+3. Using Rselenium or other web drivers

-There are pros and cons for each method:
+There are pros and cons of each method:
-1. Executing Javascript in R is the most difficult one, since it requires some knowledge of Javascript, but it makes web-scraping javascript heavy websites possible with rvest.
+1. Executing Javascript in R is the most difficult one since it requires some knowledge of Javascript, but it makes web-scraping javascript heavy websites possible with rvest.
 2. Using Developer tools is not difficult.
 The pro is that you only need to learn some examples and you can then work on it by yourself.
-The con is that if the website structure gets more completed, it require more knowledge of HTTP.
+The con is that if the website structure gets more completed, it requires more knowledge of HTTP.
 3. The Rselenium is absolutely the easiest solution.
 The pro is it's easy to learn and use.
-The con is that it can be unstable sometimes and related resources is very limited online.
+The con is that it can be unstable sometimes and related resources are very limited online.
 In many situations, you may need to refer to python codes with selenium package.

 #### 1.Execute javascript

-I'm not very familiar with Javascript, I learnt how to use it with this [post](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/)
+I'm not very familiar with Javascript, and I learned how to use it with this [post](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/)

 #### 2.Use Developer tools

-I learnt this trick fomr Hartley's blog, the following section are copied from his [post](https://blog.hartleybrody.com/web-scraping-cheat-sheet/):
+I learned this trick from Hartley's blog; the following section is quoted from his [post](https://blog.hartleybrody.com/web-scraping-cheat-sheet/):

 >Contrary to popular belief, you do not need any special tools to scrape websites that load their content via Javascript.
-In order for the information to get from their server and show up on a page in your browser, that information had to have been returned in an HTTP response somewhere.
+For the information to get from their server and show up on a page in your browser, that information had to have been returned in an HTTP response somewhere.
 >
 >It usually means that you won’t be making an HTTP request to the page’s URL that you see at the top of your browser window, but instead you’ll need to find the URL of the AJAX request that’s going on in the background to fetch the data from the server and load it into the page.
 >